lukasNo1/opi/README.md

 # OPI - Option passive income bot

 **IN DEVELOPMENT!!!**

-## Preface
+## General warnings

-Do not use this bot without understanding the risks behind it.
-You can lose all your money!
+If you want to use this bot you should know a thing or two about the stock market and especially options.

 If you don't understand what's written here or what the code of this bot does, then dont use it!

 ## Factsheet